Doing Hera’s Work on “Hercules”

 Grief and unrelenting Cares have made their parlors,

-Here dwell discoloring Diseases, melancholy Old-Age,
+Here dwell discoloring Diseases, melancholic Old-Age,

 And Fear, corrupting Hunger, and squalid Want,